cdeccio/cougarnet/README.md

 ```

 That is, if there are additional options, there is a space after the hostname,
 and those options come after the space.
-The options consist a comma-delimited
+The options consist of a comma-delimited
-list of name-value pairs, each name-value connected by `=`.
-The defined host
+list of name-value pairs, each name connected to its value by `=`.
+The defined
-option names are the following, accompanied by the expected value:
+host option names are the following, accompanied by the expected value:
  - `native_apps`: a boolean (i.e., `true` or `false`) indicating whether or not
    the native network stack should be used.
 Default: `true`.
  - `terminal`: a boolean (i.e., `true` or `false`) indicating whether or not a